ArthurClemens/mithril-hookup/README.md

 )
 ```

-According to the React Hooks API:
+mithril-hookup follows the React Hooks API:

-* No second argument: will run every render (Mithril lifecycle function [view](https://mithril.js.org/index.html#components)).
+* Without a second argument: will run every render (Mithril lifecycle function [view](https://mithril.js.org/index.html#components)).
-* An empty array: will only run at mount (Mithril lifecycle function [oncreate](https://mithril.js.org/lifecycle-methods.html#oncreate)).
+* With an empty array: will only run at mount (Mithril lifecycle function [oncreate](https://mithril.js.org/lifecycle-methods.html#oncreate)).
-* An array with variables: will only run whenever one of the variables has changed value (Mithril lifecycle function [onupdate](https://mithril.js.org/lifecycle-methods.html#onupdate)).
+* With an array with variables: will only run whenever one of the variables has changed value (Mithril lifecycle function [onupdate](https://mithril.js.org/lifecycle-methods.html#onupdate)).

 ### Cleaning up